Understanding Blockchain Timestamps

 Bitcoin vs Ethereum

 TimeAnchor supports timestamps on both Bitcoin and Ethereum-compatible chains.
 Each has its strengths.
+You can verify individual files or entire folders.

 Bitcoin